Sonova: HiRes90k injuries

 In November 2010, Advanced Bionics recalled a batch of its HiRes 90K implants after many recipients, including children experienced painful malfunctions that caused electric shocks, convulsing, and vomiting.
 In Sadler v.
 Advanced Bionics, the company was found to have been negligent and was forced to pay punitive damages as well as for the medical care needed by the victim of the faulty device, but the company announced it would appeal on the grounds of the punitive damages being too high.
 Years before patients had experienced such drastic device failures, the company had been repeatedly warned of problems with the HiRes90k since 2004.
 Over 4000 devices were recalled, of which 1000 had failed.

 Ultra 3D quality issue

 In March 2020, Advanced bionics recalled a batch of its Ultra 3D implants due to poor performance.

-Sennheiser
+Sennheiser (Licensed)

 Sennheiser Consumer Business is a consumer electronics manufacturer specializing in audio.
 Sennheiser had announced that they are looking to sell their consumer business to a willing buyer to focus on the Professional business.
-It was announced on 7 May 2021 that Sonova will be acquiring the business for an undisclosed amount.
-The acquisition has been completed in early 2022.
+It was announced on 7 May 2021 that Sonova would be acquiring the business for an undisclosed amount.
+The acquisition had been completed in early 2022.
 The brand has become part of Sonova's Consumer Hearing department.
-It is estimated that about 600 employees have been involved in the transition.
+It is estimated that about 600 employees had been involved in the transition.